hapax/hapax.github.io/assets/bhqc.md

 <figure>
     <div style="text-align:center"><img src
-    ="/images/posts/m87.jpeg"/>
+    ="/images/posts/m87.jpg"/>
 	</div>
 	</figure>

-But for all their astrophysical interest, black holes
+But for all their astrophysical interest, black holes are even more interest to the

 <!-- ##### Introduction